Winston-Lin/dziganto.github.io/_posts/2018-1-8-Linear-Regression-101-Assumptions-and-Evaluation.md

 And now a plot of the data and resulting Linear Regression line.
 ![image](/assets/images/linear_w_noise.png?raw=true){: .center-image }

 It certainly looks pretty good but let's capture key metrics as discussed in the previous post.
-To do that, we'll borrow the Stats class from the last post.
+To do that, we'll borrow the *Stats* class from that post.
 Here's the code again:
 ```
 class Stats: